 Please contact the House Presidents' Association Chair with any questions or concerns.

-Receive all the benefits of being a Smith College Organization, except for the ability to apply for funding from the Organization Resources Committee.
-Recognized organizations have their own email accounts, presence on the Smith Social Network, access to 25Live, a table at the Involvment Fair, and the ability to fundraise.
-After one year, Recognized Organizations are able to apply to become Chartered.
+Receive all the benefits of being a Smith College Organization, except for the ability to apply for funding from the Finance Committee.
+Recognized organizations have their own email accounts, presence on the Smith Social Network, access to 25Live, a table at the Involvement Fair, and the ability to fundraise.
+After an organization’s first two semesters, Recognized Organizations are able to apply to become Chartered.
 Organizations hoping to become recognized do not have to present or be voted on by the Senate.

-Receive all of the benefits of being a Smith College Organization, including the ability to apply for a full budget from the Organization Resource Committee after one year as a Chartered Organization.
-Organizations requesting to be Chartered must present in front of Senate.
+Receive all of the benefits of being a Smith College Organization, including the ability to apply for a full budget from the Finance Committee after one year as a Chartered Organization.
+Organizations requesting to be Chartered must present in front of SGA Senate.

-The Sustainability Committee is responsible for identifying and supervising the implementation of priority sustainable activities.
-It serves as the primary resource for organizations addressing issues of sustainability by maintaining open and functional channels of communication between those organizations, the SGA, and beyond the SGA to Smith administration as well as other parts of the Smith community.
-The committee organize principles for sustainability through sustainable developments in the interconnected domains of ecology, economics, politics, and culture.
+The Sustainability Committee is responsible for identifying and supervising the implementation of various sustainable initiatives on campus.
+It serves as a primary resource for organizations seeking to address sustainability issues by maintaining open and functional channels of communication between those organizations, the SGA, the Smith administration, and the general Smith community.
+The Committee organizes sustainability programs that connect environmentalism to economics, politics, and culture.

 Please contact the Sustainability Committee with any questions or concerns.

 There are two types of funding available for students through the SGA.
 The Conference Fund is allocated each year by the SGA Cabinet from the current SGA budget.
 This fund is to assist students attend conferences off campus.

 The Sawyer Fund is an endowed fund for events held on the Smith College campus that are free and open to the community.

 Fall 2023 Funding